tommybobbins/didactic-engine/exam_docs.md

 # Argo Workflows

-Workflow series of tasks, processes or steps executed in a particular sequence.
+Workflow are defined as a series of tasks, processes or steps executed in a particular sequence.
 CRD.

 -  Entrypoint: template that is entrypoint for workflow.
 -  Templates: step or task in the workflow which will be run.